'Race murder' charges dropped!

 At first sight, this debate looks suspiciously similar to previous panics about black crime.
 There is a long history of media and police campaigns attempting to associate crime with black youth.

 The most infamous was the 'mugging' scare of the early Eighties, when the Metropolitan Police invented a category of crime specifically to propagate the idea that young blacks were disproportionately associated with street crime.
-Such panics had the effect of criminalising the black community and reinforcing the idea that
+Such panics had the effect of criminalising the black community and reinforcing the idea that black people did not really belong in Britain.

 The current debate about Yardies has a somewhat different tenor.
 It distinguishes not so much between black and white as between respectable blacks and an 'underclass' outside 'civilised' society, composed of black and white, whose values and morals seem very different from those of the rest of us.
 As one black south London resident put it: 'Whether they're black or white, they're a different people.
 You can't tell them anything, you can't sit down and reason with them, you can't talk to them.'